 Title loans are short-term solutions that can have far-reaching effects.
 Losing your car can impact your ability to earn a living, and create a negative cycle of debt that you can’t recover from, which leads to owing way more than the original loan.

-If you are a structured settlement annuitant or lottery winner, you have an alternative to title loans.
+If you are a structured settlement annuitant or prize payment winner, you have an alternative to title loans.
 Your guaranteed payments mean that in many instances you can receive cash advances and loans if you have a short-term financial need or emergency.

-Contact one of SenecaOne’s dedicated Lottery or Structured Settlement Specialists today.
+Contact one of SenecaOne’s dedicated Prize Payment or Structured Settlement Specialists today.
 Helping you to solve your immediate financial need as quickly as possible with no hidden fees, additional costs or obligations is another reason that we remain Your Trusted Source®.